russelporosky/jQuery.awesomeCloud.plugin/readme.markdown

 	$( "#wordCloudContainer" ).awesomeCloud( settings );

 awesomeCloud assumes that each child of the container is an HTML element with a `data-weight` attribute containing an integer or decimal value that reflects it's "weight", and the content of the element is the word.
-For example, `<span data-weight="12">first</span>` is a valid child.
+For example, `<span data-weight="12">first</span>` is a valid child, as is `<span data-weight="12"><a href="http://indyarmy.com/">second</a></span>`.

 ## Settings